philbuchanan/Gutenberg-Grid-Blocks/readme.txt

 Gutenberg blocks is a plugin for creating advanced responsive grid rows, columns, and block grids.
 This plugin replaces the default Gutenberg Columns block.

 == Changelog ==

+= 5.8.0 =
+* New: Added support for useInnerBlockProps

 = 5.7.1 =
 * New: Automatically open setting panels that have values set